Josh Ottley, from London, found that his autism was a barrier to getting a job.

 But at the start of last year, Josh began attending a course called Pathways to Employment, run by the Tottenham Hotspur Foundation.

-"The purpose of the programme is to support young disabled people, predominantly with learning disabilities, to help them become more employable," says Dan Slaughter from the Tottenham Hotspur Foundation.
+"The purpose of the programme is to support young disabled people, predominantly with learning disabilities, to help them become more employable," says the Foundation's inclusion development officer Dan Slaughter.

-"It is not just a college-type course, but a confidence one," Robert says.
+Robert says: "It is not just a college-type course, but a confidence one."

 After three months working with Foundation staff, including an admin role at the club stadium, Josh now works as an X-ray imaging assistant at nearby Whipps Cross University Hospital.